-Plastic electrical boxes, sometimes called junction boxes, have plenty of pluses, including low cost, convenience, and ease of installation, but they're not the best choice for every application.
+Plastic electrical boxes, sometimes called junction boxes, have plenty of pluses, including low cost, convenience, and ease of installation.
+But they're not the best choice for every application.
 When plastic doesn't make sense, the standard alternative is a metal box.
-Here's a look at the places where plastic is the right and the wrong choice.
+Both plastic and metal boxes come in a full range of types and sizes for both indoor and outdoor applications.

-By contrast, many metal boxes require a separate cable clamp that is secured to the cable and the box.
+Some plastic junction boxes have integrated cable clamps, usually in the form of little spring tabs that hold the electrical cable snug once it's inserted into the box.
+Many do not, though, and require the wire to be stapled in place within eight inches of the box.
+By contrast, many metal boxes require a separate cable clamp that is secured to the cable and then to the box.
 There's nothing wrong with a separate clamp; it's just easier and a bit quicker to use the plastic tabs.

 Plastic is cheaper than metal.
 Both are pretty cheap, but plastic wins in most cases.
-The fact that they don't need clamps also saves you a little bit more.
+The fact that plastic boxes usually don't need clamps also saves you a little bit more.

 Durability and Strength

-This is where plastic junction boxes loose some points.
+Durability is where plastic junction boxes lose some points.
 Along with the box being plastic, the nail brackets are also plastic.
 They are easily broken off when installing a box or when you have to take a box off and reinstall one.
 Once this bracket clip is damaged or broken off, your mounting options are all but gone.

-Also vulnerable are the two screw holes for installing a switch, outlet, or another device to the box.
+Also vulnerable on plastic boxes are the two screw holes for installing a switch, outlet, or other device to the box.
 As with anything plastic, the threads inside the mounting holes are easily stripped if the screws are not installed properly.
 Quite often, you may be tempted to put any old screw into these holes, but the threads are usually set to a 6-32 thread.
-If the threads do become stripped, you may be able to still use the box by installing a short drywall screw into the hole--that is, if it isn’t cracked or damaged.
+If the threads do become stripped, you may be able to still use the box by installing a short drywall screw into the hole, assuming the hole isn’t cracked or damaged.
 The screw must hold the device firmly in place.

-When mounting light fixtures and ceiling fans, use metal boxes.
+Metal boxes are also more reliable for overall strength.
+When mounting overhead light fixtures and ceiling fans, use metal boxes specifically designed for those applications.
 Although there are some plastic boxes that are designed to support these fixtures, it’s hard to have faith in the plastic threads that support a fixture over your head.
 For heavy fixtures and all ceiling fans, be sure to use boxes with heavy-duty braces or mounting brackets designed for this purpose.